 Not only should you be using keywords in your pins, but they should be a huge focus in your profile.
 Your Pinterest profile should be a very clear representation of your brand, and what you’re about.

 These are the 4 essentials:

 a.
 Use a profile picture with your face.
 Get someone to snap a nice picture of you, make it look cool with a SnapSeed filter, and upload it.
 This increases your chances of getting followers, because it adds a human level of connection and relatability.

 b.
 Your board titles matter.
-Use keywords in them, and make them very clear what the board topic is.
+Use keywords in them, and make it very clear what the board topic is.

 d.
 Your bio.
 This is the introduction that welcomes your profile visitors to follow you.
 Optimize this by using the correct keywords.
 Don’t keyword stuff it, because you don’t have much room in the brief bio.
 Choose searchable words.